-- 20. Control/right-click the mask thumbnail and choose Enable Layer Mask from the contextual menu. - 21.
-Save the file and continue to the next exercise.
+20. Control/right-click the mask thumbnail and choose Enable Layer Mask from the contextual menu.

 Make and Refine a Quick Selection

 As you just saw, you can make selections based on the color in an image.
 This technique is useful when you want to select large areas of solid color, or in photos with significant contrast between the foreground and background.
 When the area you want to select has a complex edge, refining the selection edge can produce very detailed results.